srcpls/gala.go/README.md

 play go with gala.go

 ## about
-gala.go is a application for playing go which will (hopefully) eventually serve as a sort of playing field for a go playing program called gala.go.
+gala.go is an application for playing go which will (hopefully) eventually serve as a sort of playing field for a go playing program called gala.go.

 ## features as of now
    * stone placing and grouping